SeyedAmirTafrishi/FilterFeroMagnetKalmanIMU/README.md

 ## Usage

-To use the proposed Kalman-based filter code, please refer to the main code "Offline_IMU_DCM_COMP.m".
+To use the proposed Kalman-based filter code, please refer to the main code `Offline_IMU_DCM_COMP.m`.
 The code explains the details of how to run the filter.

 ## Dependencies